 Hosting a Super Bowl party is a great way to bring friends and family together for an afternoon.

 While it might be pretty easy to entertain football fans at your party, most of which will likely be glued to the television, there’s more to hosting than just turning the TV on and putting a bowl of pretzels within reach.
-Here are some tips on hosting a fun and budget conscious Super Bowl party.
+Here are some tips on how to host the best Super Bowl party on a budget.

 Ultimate Super Bowl Snackage